-, this is the story of what happens to a (late adolescent) Fluttershy, a few years before My Little Pony: Friendship Is Magic's first season, when she attempts to go out and make friends with other ponies.
-Available here.
+, this is the story of what happens to a (late adolescent) Fluttershy, a few years before My Little Pony Friendship Is Magic

 Tropes in this story include:

-A Lesson Learned Too Well: "Don't trust strangers."
-Fluttershy becomes terrifed of strangers.
-A few years later when Twilight Sparkle meets her, Fluttershy is well on the way to becoming the Equestrian equivalent of a crazy cat lady.
+- A Lesson Learned Too Well: "Don't trust strangers."
+Fluttershy becomes terrified of strangers.
+A few years later when Twilight Sparkle meets her, Fluttershy is well on the way to becoming the Equestrian equivalent of a Crazy Cat Lady.

-Hate Sink: Based on the fan comments, Nosey/Smiley.
+- Hate Sink: Based on the fan comments, Nosey/Smiley.
 Some of them go so far as to want to abuse him personally.
-Probably because he's a Karma Houdini (see below).

 She gently picked up the fallen flowers in her mouth.
 They needed to be replanted as quickly as possible.
 So she turned around and galloped all the way back to her cottage.
 But when she got there, she dropped the flowers in the yard, went inside, and shut and locked the door behind her.
 The hens kept milling around the yard for another half hour, waiting for seed to appear, before they gave up and returned to roost in the warmth of their coop.